2017 Preakness Stakes

 The 2017 Preakness Stakes was the 142nd running of the Preakness Stakes, the second leg of the American Triple Crown.
 It is a Grade I stakes race for three-year-old Thoroughbreds at a distance of 1+3/16 mi and was held on May 20, 2017, at Pimlico Race Course in Baltimore, Maryland.
 The race went off at 6:51 pm ET and was broadcast by NBC.
-The race was won by Cloud Computing, upsetting Always Dreaming's chances of a Triple Crown.
+It was won by Cloud Computing, upsetting Always Dreaming's chances of a Triple Crown.
 Classic Empire was second, and Senior Investment finished third.

 The Maryland Jockey Club reported a track record total attendance of 140,327, the second highest attendance for American thoroughbred racing events in North America during 2017.

 Field

 The field for the race included ten horses, led by Always Dreaming, the winner of the 2017 Kentucky Derby.
 Always Dreaming arrived at Pimlico on May 9 and was put in Stall 40 of the Preakness Stakes Barn, which is traditionally reserved for the Derby winner.
 His main challenger was expected to be Classic Empire, who finished fourth in the Derby despite being heavily bumped at the start.
 Other leading entries include Lookin at Lee (2nd in the Derby), Gunnevera (7th) and Hence (11th).
 Cloud Computing had qualified for the Derby in the 2017 Road to the Kentucky Derby point system, but his connections decided to bypass that race to focus on the Preakness.

 The field also included several horses who did not qualify for the Derby, including Conquest Mo Money, who had to be supplemented to the Preakness at a cost of $150,000 as he had not been nominated to the Triple Crown series earlier in the year.
 Royal Mo was originally scheduled to enter the Preakness but injured himself during a workout and was retired.

 The draw for post positions was held on May 17.
 Rivals Always Dreaming and Classic Empire drew posts 4 and 5, setting up a head-to-head matchup of the two morning line favorites.